kubernetes-sigs/gateway-api/geps/gep-1731/index.md

 {{% alert color="warning" %}}

-Backoff is not tested for conformance.
+Backoff is not tested for conformance and is therefore considered implementation-specific.
 Since implementations may add jitter, only the distribution of delays over many requests is testable.
 This would require statistical timing assertions, which are too complex and too sensitive to timing variance for the current conformance suite.

 {{% /alert %}}